awsdocs/amazon-eks-user-guide/doc_source/launch-node-bottlerocket.md

 1. \(Optional\) Deploy a [sample application](sample-deployment.md) to test your Bottlerocket nodes\.

+1. We recommend blocking pod access to IMDS if the following conditions are true:
-1. \(Optional\) If you plan to assign IAM roles to all of your Kubernetes service accounts so that pods only have the minimum permissions that they need, and no pods in the cluster require access to the Amazon EC2 instance metadata service \(IMDS\) for other reasons, such as retrieving the current AWS Region, then we recommend blocking pod access to IMDS\.
+   + You plan to assign IAM roles to all of your Kubernetes service accounts so that pods only have the minimum permissions that they need\.
+   + No pods in the cluster require access to the Amazon EC2 instance metadata service \(IMDS\) for other reasons, such as retrieving the current AWS Region\.

    For more information, see [Restrict access to the instance profile assigned to the worker node](https://aws.github.io/aws-eks-best-practices/security/docs/iam/#restrict-access-to-the-instance-profile-assigned-to-the-worker-node)\.